-In fiscal year 2012, our Compensation Committee retained the services of Frederic W. Cook & Co., Inc., as an independent compensation consultant to the Compensation Committee, to study a peer group of companies, which is used to recommend the compensation of our named executive officers as we describe on page 20, and to assist the Compensation Committee in setting the compensation of our non-employee directors.
-Based in part on this study, the Compensation Committee recommended, and the Board approved, effective immediately following the 2011 annual meeting of stockholders, for fiscal year 2012, an annual retainer of \$57,500 in cash, as well as the meeting and other fees in the amounts set forth below:
+For fiscal year 2014, our Compensation Committee retained the services of Frederic W. Cook & Co., Inc., as an independent compensation consultant to the Compensation Committee, to provide competitive data and make recommendations on the compensation of our named executive officers as we describe beginning on page 21, as well as to assist the Compensation Committee in evaluating the compensation of our non-employee directors.
+The Compensation Committee considers this information and ultimately recommends any changes to the non-employee director compensation program to our Board for its approval.
+The Compensation Committee reviews the non-employee director compensation program annually.